What are Special Assessment Conditions (SAC)?

 The New Zealand Qualifications Authority (NZQA), classes autism as a medical condition.
 Students with autism are likely to qualify for separate accommodation, but the application should specify all accommodations that help.
 In order to qualify for additional SAC, the student must also have a specific learning difficulty that has been assessed by an independent professional (for a fee) or by the school gathering alternative evidence (at not cost to the student).

-What is an independent professional?
+What is meant by a registered professional?

 What are the differences between a report from a Level C Assessor and alternative evidence?

 Both methods should help your child to obtain SAC, should they be eligible.
 A key difference is that alternative evidence is free for families, while a specialist report can be costly.
 School-based evidence applications can only be made of the category of learning disorder.
 You will need a specialist report if you are applying for SAC under the category of sensory/physical/medical conditions.